emmercm/www/src/blog/_mysql-table-size.md

 **The caveat is: the row count will be an approximation, and it won't be realtime.**

-By default, the MySQL setting [`innodb_stats_auto_recalc=ON`](https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_stats_auto_recalc), which means InnoDB table [persistent stats](https://dev.mysql.com/doc/refman/8.0/en/innodb-persistent-stats.html) recalculate automatically "when a table undergoes changes to more than 10% of its rows."
+By default, the MySQL setting [`innodb_stats_auto_recalc`](https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_stats_auto_recalc) is "ON", which means InnoDB table [persistent stats](https://dev.mysql.com/doc/refman/8.0/en/innodb-persistent-stats.html) recalculate automatically "when a table undergoes changes to more than 10% of its rows."
 Stats also get recalculated when an index is added or a column is added or dropped.
 You can also force this recalculation with the [`ANALYZE TABLE ...`](https://dev.mysql.com/doc/refman/8.0/en/analyze-table.html) statement.

 You can check your persistent stats settings with this query: